 Read more ›

-Superman On Monday 12/16/24 James Gunn released a graphic on Instagram announcing the Superman (2025) trailer.
-Within the graphic there’s an ethereal and slightly Celtic version of John Williams’ original theme.
-I thought I was beautiful, and immediately grabbed my guitar to create a fingerstyle […]
+Superman In December 2024, James Gunn posted a graphic on Instagram announcing the Superman (2025) trailer.
+The audio featured an ethereal, slightly Celtic reimagining of John Williams’ original theme.
+I thought it was stunning, and I immediately grabbed my guitar to start working on a […]

 Read more ›